gokulbalagopal/gokulbalagopal.github.io/_teaching/2024-spring-teaching-2.md

 location: "Dallas, USA"
 ---

-- Conducted laboratory sessions in Newtonian and classical physics, guiding students through complex concepts and experiments.
+- Spearheaded hands-on laboratory sessions in Newtonian and Classical Physics, adeptly guiding students through complex theoretical concepts and practical experiments.
-- Assisted in developing graduate-level computational physics coursework, integrating modern computational techniques.
+- Played a key role in designing graduate-level Computational Physics coursework, seamlessly integrating cutting-edge computational methodologies.
-- Transitioned course programming tools from MATLAB to Python and Julia, enhancing course accessibility and relevance.
+- Successfully transitioned course programming tools from MATLAB to Python and Julia, significantly enhancing course accessibility and updating content to reflect modern standards.
-- Fostered an inclusive classroom environment, implementing responsive teaching practices.
+- Committed to fostering an inclusive and supportive classroom environment, implemented responsive teaching practices to accommodate diverse learning styles.
-- Evaluated student assignments and lab reports in a timely manner
+- Consistently evaluated and provided constructive feedback on student assignments and lab reports in a timely and effective manner, ensuring a continuous learning process.

 Heading 1
 ======